koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 * Scaling is easy and automated [^aws-kms]

-Using immutable infrastructure brings also other benefits and requires a different mindset compared to classic Ops methodologies, but for now I will focus only on these benefits as goals for the project.
+Using immutable infrastructure brings also other benefits and requires a different mindset compared to "older Operations" methodologies, but for now I will focus only on these benefits as goals for the project.

 [^unseal]: Due to the nature of Vault, we need to unseal it manually.
 The service will be reacable but the secrets will be locked.
 This can be